BLSQ/iaso/docs/pages/dev/reference/SaaS/saas_modelization.md

         CANCELLED
         PLANNED
     }
-    note for Subscription "* payment data could be stored on its own if required, it could be interesting if Stripe is not the only provider\n* a cron should update status every night\n* status should be a nested enum\n* we should probably have logs on this class"
+    note for Subscription "payment data could be stored on its own if required, it could be interesting if Stripe is not the only provider\n a cron should update status every night\n status should be a nested enum\n we should probably have logs on this class"

     SubscriptionTracker "1" -- "0..n" Subscription : tracks >